 As we’ve seen, misinformation and CBD-related scams can be a problem.
 If you are not savvy enough, you could risk buying a product that is harmful to your health, or at least does not deliver the benefits you’re looking for.

 So let’s look at what you can do about it:

 1. Understand the terminology

 There are a number of specific terms when it comes to CBD and other cannabis-related products, and you need to know what they mean in order to understand product information.

-Of course, this won’t protect you from scammers who are deliberately trying to mislead you: we’ll cover how to deal with that later in this post.
+Of course, this won’t protect you from scammers who are deliberately trying to mislead you.
 However, being clear of the terminology does help to make sure you are not confusing the different types of products and ingredients.